aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 on the user pool via the `from` property, and the `replyTo` property to configure the email where replies are sent.

 User pools can also be configured to send emails through Amazon SES, however, that is not yet supported via the CDK.
-Use the cfn layer to configure this - https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html.
+Use the [cfn layer](https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html) to configure this.

 > These are the defaults that will be part of tsdoc, and not part of the README -
 >